vevaF/vevaF.github.io/_pages/about.md

 I am an applied mathematician with a focus on **mathematical biology**.
 My work comprises modelling, analysis and computation to investigate natural phenomena — from **bacterial biofilms** and their ecological interactions, to **cell migration** of heterogeneous populations during development and disease.
 By combining individual-based, continuum, and structured population approaches, I study how living systems self-organise, form patterns, and coordinate collective behaviour.

+At the moment, I am a postdoctoral fellow at the **Netherlands Cancer Institute** (Antoni van Leeuwenhoek), where I work with [Kevin Groot Lipman](https://www.nki.nl/research/find-a-researcher/researchers/kevin-groot-lipman) and [Sjaak Burgers](https://www.avl.nl/specialisten-medewerkers/specialisten/longartsen/sjaak-burgers/) on modelling tumour volume dynamics in pleural mesothelioma.
+Building on my background in mathematical modelling of biological systems, I combine mechanistic modelling with statistical and data-driven approaches to investigate how heterogeneous tumours evolve and respond to treatment.
+With access to a large longitudinal clinical dataset, I will explore a range of modelling approaches, including classical tumour growth models and neural ODEs, to investigate the dynamics captured in the data.

-Currently, I am a postdoc at **TU Delft**, working jointly at the [Delft Institute for Applied Mathematics](https://www.tudelft.nl/en/eemcs/the-faculty/departments/applied-mathematics) and the [Department of Biotechnology](https://www.tudelft.nl/tnw/over-faculteit/afdelingen/biotechnology), where I collaborate with [Havva Yoldaş](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/applied-mathematics/people/dr-h-havva-yoldas) and [Rebeca Gonzalez Cabaleiro](https://www.tudelft.nl/tnw/over-faculteit/afdelingen/biotechnology/research-sections/environmental-biotechnology/rebeca-gonzalez-cabaleiro).
+Previously, I was a postdoc at **TU Delft**, working jointly at the [Delft Institute for Applied Mathematics](https://www.tudelft.nl/en/eemcs/the-faculty/departments/applied-mathematics) and the [Department of Biotechnology](https://www.tudelft.nl/tnw/over-faculteit/afdelingen/biotechnology), where I collaborated with [Havva Yoldaş](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/applied-mathematics/people/dr-h-havva-yoldas) and [Rebeca Gonzalez Cabaleiro](https://www.tudelft.nl/tnw/over-faculteit/afdelingen/biotechnology/research-sections/environmental-biotechnology/rebeca-gonzalez-cabaleiro).

-Previously, I completed my PhD in the [MAC-MIGS](https://www.mac-migs.ac.uk/) Centre for Doctoral Training, a joint doctoral programme in applied mathematics between **Heriot-Watt University** and the **University of Edinburgh**.
+Before that, I completed my PhD in the [MAC-MIGS](https://www.mac-migs.ac.uk/) Centre for Doctoral Training, a joint doctoral programme in applied mathematics between **Heriot-Watt University** and the **University of Edinburgh**.
 My doctoral work was supervised by [Kevin Painter](https://www.polito.it/en/staff?p=kevin.painter), [Mariya Ptashnyk](https://www.macs.hw.ac.uk/~mp91/) and [Linus Schumacher](https://www.ed.ac.uk/regenerative-medicine/research/linus-schumacher), and focused on mathematical models for **collective cell migration**.

-You can reach me here: viktoria.freingruber@proton.me
+You can reach me here: v.freingruber@nki.nl - viktoria.freingruber@proton.me

 ---

 ## Research interests

+### Data-driven modelling of tumour dynamics
+I currently work on data-driven modelling of heterogeneous tumour dynamics in pleural mesothelioma, combining mathematical and statistical modelling with longitudinal patient data.
+My work explores different approaches to describing tumour development under treatment, including mechanistic models and neural ODEs.

 ### Multi-species bacterial populations with ecological interactions
 In my current postdoctoral work, I study **multi-species bacterial communities**, focusing on how different types of ecological interactions — such as **competition, commensalism, and neutralism** — shape their spatial organisation and long-term dynamics.
 These models aim to capture the balance between species, how they coexist, and under which conditions one might dominate or suppress another.
 A key goal is to connect these theoretical insights with experimental observations of microbial aggregates and biotechnological applications.